-The Knowsley Strategic Housing Land Availability Assessment (or 'SHLAA') was updated in 2016 and a SHLAA is scheduled for 2022-23.
+The Knowsley Strategic Housing Land Availability Assessment (SHLAA) was updated in 2016, with a new SHLAA to be published December 2022.
 The current SHLAA estimates that there is land identified and available for 8,758 homes across the borough, of which 4,409 ("risk assessed") could be built within the first five years since the update.

-Annual housing completions declined during 2020-21, primarily due to the Covid-19 pandemic impacting on the operation of housing sites and shortages in the supply of building materials.
-Whilst the number of homes lost to either change of use or demolition increased on the amount lost in the previous two years.
-Consequently, because of these factors, the net housing completion figure was 810 dwellings for 2020-21, compared to 1,097 net dwellings during 2019-20.
+Annual housing completions continued to decline during 2021-22, once again indicative of the impact of to the Covid-19 pandemic upon the operation of housing sites, shortages in the supply of building materials and other impacts such as sourcing labour.
+Consequently, because of these factors, the net housing completion figure was 499 dwellings for 2021-22, compared to 810 net dwellings during 2020-21.
+It is noted however, that the number of completions continues to be above the annual target figure in the Local Plan